sumo43/sumo43/README.md

 # Hi there 👋

-I'm interested in AI, with a focus on inference and post-training of AI models.
-Follow me on [Twitter @sumo43_](https://twitter.com/sumo43_) for updates and discussions about the latest in AI research and development.
+I'm interested in AI, with a focus on inference and post-training of language models, vision-language models and generative diffusion models.
+Follow me on [Twitter @sumo43_](https://twitter.com/sumo43_) for updates on whatever i may be working on.

 ---